 Most of the Christian mosaics are located in the upper gallery of the temple.
 This was once the section for women during both the Byzantine and Ottoman eras.
 The oldest mosaic dates back to the 9th century AD.

-The Sultan Mehmed II unwittingly protected the Christian mosaics.
-He ordered that they were whitewashed over and covered in Islamic designs.
+The Sultan Mehmed II unwittingly protected the Christian mosaics because he ordered that they were whitewashed over and covered in Islamic designs.
 They were later uncovered and restored.
 Their restoration has been an ongoing project for more than 100 years.
 This is understandable considering that there are more than 30 million mosaic tiles in the mosque.

 The Apse Mosaic